-Mohit trudged back home, and flung his laptop bag on the sofa.
-He crashed on the sofa himself and stared at the blank wall depressed.
-Once again he had been bypassed for the promotion and his colleague had bagged the coveted senior position.
-He was stuck in the same position for the past three years.
-He had gone to his boss to demand why he was being overlooked again and again, but his boss had just shrugged and offered various explanations that company finances were bad, that they had to reward performance, that it was the senior manager’s decision, etc.
+Mohit trudged back home and flung his laptop bag on the sofa.
+He crashed on the couch and stared at the blank wall, depressed.
+Once again, he had been bypassed for the promotion, and his colleague had bagged the coveted senior position.
+He was stuck in the same place for the past three years.
+He had gone to his boss to ask why he was repeatedly overlooking.
+Still, his boss had just shrugged and offered various explanations that company finances were bad, that they had to reward performance, that it was the senior manager’s decision, etc.

 So now, he was well and truly stuck in a rut.
-It had taken a while for Mohit to realize that his career was not exactly shining and that he was stagnating in his present job.
+It had taken a while for Mohit to realize that his career could have been more shining and that he was stagnating in his present job.

 Now that he thought of it, the signs were all there from the past year.